 After your experience in Odzala, you can either finish your safari there by flying home via Brazzaville, or you can continue on to the Central African Republic and the magnificent Sangha (Dzanga) Bai, with a river wider than the Zambezi and the greatest concentration of wild elephant.

-I, myself, flew on to the Central African Republic, which will be the focus of my next instalment.
+I, myself, travelled on to the Central African Republic, which will be the focus of a future installment.
 Brazzaville is well worth some of your time too.
 Wow!
 Wow!
 Wow!
 The capital city of the Congo exceeded my expectations.
 Even the name evokes this truly funky, fabulous city!
 No crime, a certain amount of sophistication and surprisingly good restaurants overlooking the Congo River.

 And then – oh my – the Sapeurs!
 Have you ever seen the Guinness ad?
 It’s perfect!
 Congolese dandies parading the streets with their exquisite outfits and dance and joie de vivre!
 Go out to one of their clubs and see them in the streets.
 Extraordinary!